-- (B) Evidence based interview techniques, - (C) General substance abuse, and - (D) If a mandatory training is required by ODMHSAS the hours may come from area (c) above. - (E) Training hours shall not include ADSAC course facilitation; and - (3) A new recognizable, current, photographic image of the applicant every six years no smaller than two (2) inch by two (2) inch, with any qualifying recertifications- occurring on or after July 1, 2008; - (4) Provide ODMHSAS a new OSBI background check for the applicant every six years, with any qualifying recertifications occurring on or after July 1, 2008; - (5) The fifty dollar (\$50) application renewal fee for certification; and - (6) Any unpaid fees required by 450:21-7-5(7)(A).
+- (e) Faxes will not be accepted as part of a permanent record. - (f) Applications are good for one (1) year from approval.
+All requirements must be completed within the initial twelve (12) month period or a new application must be submitted. - (g) Any prior sanctions by ODMHSAS of an individual may be cause for denial of an assessor application. - (h) An assessor applying for renewal shall submit the following for ODMHSAS review: - (1) Completed ODMHSAS renewal application form; - (2) Documentation of receiving ten (10) continuing education hours in each twelve (12) month period beginning with the date of original certification.
+Acceptable continuing education hours shall include the following subject areas with four (4) hours coming from area (A), four (4) hours coming from area (B) and two (2) hours coming from area (C): - (A) The application and use of the following: - (i) ASAM; - (ii) DRI: - (iii) DQ; - (iv) NEEDS; and - (v) TAAD; - (B) Evidence based interview techniques; - (C) General substance abuse; and - (D) If a mandatory training is required by ODMHSAS the hours may come from area (c) above; and - (E) Training hours shall not include ADSAC course facilitation. - (3) A current, recognizable, color, photographic image, in good condition, in digital format or no smaller than two (2) inch by two (2) inches if printed, of the applicant every three (3) years with the certification renewal application; - (4) A new OSBI background check every three (3) years with the certification renewal application; - (5) The fifty dollar (\$50) application renewal fee for certification; and - (6) Any unpaid fees required by 450:21-7-5(c)(7)(A).
 Renewal applications with outstanding unpaid fees will not be processed until a resolution is reached regarding payment of outstanding fees. - (i) In addition to submitting an application and fulfilling the renewal standards for certification per 450:21-7-3(h) and 450:21-7-5(c)(14), a review of consumer and agency documentation shall be performed.
 A score of at least 75% on clinical standards must be achieved in order to move forward with certification.
 The process will follow that of agency certifications found in 450:1-9-7.2.
-All deficiencies must be resolved in order for certification to be renewed. - (j) Certification shall be valid for thirty six (36) months. - (k) Failure to timely renew the certification shall result in expiration of certification and forfeiture of the rights and privileges granted by the certification. - (1) A person whose certification has expired for less than twelve (12) months must make application for an initial certification as set forth in 450:21-7-3 with the exception of attending the initial ADSAC assessor training or having to pass the training exam. - (2) A person whose certification has expired for twelve (12) months or more must make application for an initial certification as set forth in 450:21-7-3. - (I) Each assessor shall notify ODMHSAS of any change of application information related to his or her licensure status, email address, phone number, work or home address at least fifteen (15) days in advance of the change.
+All deficiencies must be resolved in order for certification to be renewed. - (j) Certification shall be valid for thirty six (36) months. - (k) Failure to timely renew the certification shall result in expiration of certification and forfeiture of the rights and privileges granted by the certification. - (1) A person whose certification has expired for less than twelve (12) months must make application for an initial certification as set forth in 450:21-7-3 with

+- the exception of attending the initial ADSAC assessor training or having to pass the training exam. - (2) A person whose certification has expired for twelve (12) months or more must make application for an initial certification as set forth in 450:21-7-3. - (I) Each assessor shall notify ODMHSAS of any change of application information related to his or her licensure status, email address, phone number, work or home address at least fifteen (15) days in advance of the change.
 In case of an emergency, the assessor may notify ODMHSAS of any change up to thirty (30) days after a change has occurred. - (m) All renewals of certification are due on the third anniversary of certification.